w3f/polkadot-wiki/docs/learn/learn-parachains.md

 for chains considering becoming a [parachain](learn-parachains.md) and joining the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
 On a high level, shared security means that all parachains that are connected to the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Relay Chain by leasing a parachain slot will benefit from the economic security provided by the Relay Chain [validators](learn-validator.md).
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain by leasing a parachain slot will benefit from the economic security provided by the relay chain [validators](learn-validator.md).

 The notion of shared security is different from inter-chain protocols that build on an architecture